cliveholloway/herbert/README.md

 assets made a lot more sense than trying to hack through XML parsing.

-It looks like blank pages were omitted from the conversion though, so I do need to rename a bunch of the images so that they render on the correct pages.
+It looks like blank pages were omitted from the conversion though, so I do need to rename a bunch of the images so that they render on the correct pages (TODO).

 This will probably not be a complete project, but it should show how quickly I can learn and implement a new stack via "vibe coding" and by leveraging my understanding